swcarpentry/board/proposals/instructor-training-selection.md

 NAME_OF_1ST_STUDENT taught X at the last SCF/DC workshop organized at our university that was lead by INSTRUCTOR_NAME.
 At that same workshop NAME_OF_2ND_STUDENT and NAME_OF_3RD_STUDENT were helpers.

-NAME_OF_4TH_STUDENT is the organizer of the Python MeetUp meetings at our university.
-NAME_OF_5TH_STUDENT is the organizer of the R MeetUp meetings at our university.

 If we are selected for the instructor training we will use the conference room of our department